JST1703/scc/src/doc.md

 A component used for an exercise.
 Given a sequence and its checksum, the user has to give an input, which will be compared to the given sequence and checksum.
 For example given the sequence 110101 and the check bit 0, change the sequence such that it still fulfills the given check bit.

+##### CorrectionBitsExercise

+Given is a bit string with some normal bits and some control bits.
+In the exercise, the user is given sequences containing exact one error that must be found.

 ##### EncodingDistanceExercise

 An exercise type.
 Given a code, the user must first determine it's hamming distance and then answer some MCs about some properties.